NiloofarAZAD/Autonomous-Mobile-Hockey-Robot/README.md

 - ROS 2 geometry and standard message packages
 - VRPN motion-capture topics or the provided simulator

-The individual controllers can also be executed separately.

 ## Plotting Results

 Generate the available evaluation plots using: